Hot springs near Bend offer a relaxing and memorable experience. Let’s face it, soaking in a hot spring is one of the most unique outdoor activities.

 So pack your towel and spirit for adventure and let’s explore the best hot springs near Bend!

-Hot Springs Near Bend Oregon Overview
+Hot Springs Near Bend Oregon: Overview

-In this article, we’ll cover 8 of the closest and most magical hot springs near Bend.
-These nearby Bend hot springs are within a day trip driving distance, ranging from 39 miles to 170 miles from Bend.
-There are not hot springs in Bend itself.
+These hot springs are within a day trip driving distance, ranging from 39 miles to 170 miles from Bend.

 Of course, we think hot springs are better done as part of an overnight camping trip, especially if you want to get a sunset, night-time, or sunrise soak (highly recommended!).